MacKeeper Review 2026: Mac’s Best Friend

 Anti-fraud protection

 The ID Theft Guard feature not only scans emails for spam, scams, and phishing attempts, but it also monitors your data in real time.
-This means that while MacKeeper is running, it’s making sure nothing is happening with your personal information.
+This means that while MacKeeper is running, it monitors your personal information for suspicious activity.

 MacKeeper ID Theft Guard main tab